wp-plugins/hipmob/readme.txt

 == Screenshots ==

 1. Hipmob live chat deployed on a website.
 2. Hipmob live chat settings page.

 == Changelog ==

+= 1.1.1 =
+* Added an extra warning about cache plugins.

+= 1.1.0 =
+* Updated the documentation.
-Updated the documentation and added extra information to the help shown in the settings page.
+* Added extra information to the help shown in the settings page.

+= 1.0.0 =
+* Initial release.

 == Upgrade notice ==